Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

 \section{INTRODUCTION}

-Crystallization of polymer materials influences strongly their macroscopic properties and plays an important role in many applications \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
+Crystallization of polymer materials influences strongly their macroscopic properties and plays an important role in many applications~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
 Understanding of polymer crystallization on the molecular level is one of the most challenging unsolved problem in modern polymer physics.
-Nowadays the detailed knowledge of polymer crystallization mechanism still stays unclear for many semi-crystalline polymers, i.e., it is unknown what is the general scenario of crystallization process and how external conditions and chemical structure of a polymer chain affect the crystallization behavior and macroscopic properties of a particular semi-crystalline polymer material \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
-From the microscopic point of view the main difference between polymer crystallization and low-molecular inorganic crystallization is the fact that monomers are constrained by connecting in chains, so that the concept of a polymer chain conformation and ``chain folding'' \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017} becomes important.
-In the melt of long non-phantom chains a network of entanglements is formed, and this fact dramatically slows down the dynamics and is responsible for many important mechanical features such as, e.g., high elasticity of polymer materials \cite{DoiEdwards}.
-In addition, this network of entanglements makes impossible the complete crystallization in systems with long polymer chains, so we can talk only about partially crystallized polymers \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
+Nowadays the detailed knowledge of polymer crystallization mechanism still stays unclear for many semi-crystalline polymers~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
+From the microscopic point of view the main difference between polymer crystallization and low-molecular inorganic crystallization is the fact that monomers are constrained by connecting in chains, so that the concept of a polymer chain conformation and ``chain folding''~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017} becomes important.
+In the melt of long non-phantom chains a network of entanglements is formed, and this fact dramatically slows down the dynamics and is responsible for many important mechanical features such as, e.g., high elasticity of polymer materials~\cite{DoiEdwards}.
+In addition, this network of entanglements makes impossible the complete crystallization in systems with long polymer chains, so that polymers which are able to crystallize always stay semi-crystalline~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.